 The OES visited Taylor Cemetery on June 25, 2007.
-Established in 1833, Taylor Cemetery was located about 1,500 feet south of US Route 33 and Watkins road on about .15 acre of land, at the present-day intersection of US 33 and I-270.
-In 1965 when I-270 was being built, Taylor Cemetery was in the path.
-Instead of building the freeway around the cemetery, the cemetery was dug up and moved to its current location in Madison-Truro Cemetery (also called Truro Presbyterian).
-Taylor Cemetery is located within a fenced section in the northwest corner of Madison-Truro.
-Although the cemetery was founded in 1833, many of the graves preceded that date with at least eight from 1823 and some going as far back as 1811.
-At least two veterans are buried here, one from the Revolutionary War and one from the War of 1812.
-There are twenty-five concrete tombstones inscribed with 'unknown' that were probably either unmarked graves or illegible stones when the cemetery was moved.
+Established in 1833, Taylor Cemetery was located about 1,500 feet south of US Route 33 and Watkins Road on about .15 acre of land.
+This is the present-day intersection of US 33 and I-270.
+When Interstate 270 was being constructed in 1965, Taylor Cemetery happened to be in the path.
+Instead of building the freeway around the cemetery, those interred there were dug up and moved to a new home at the Madison-Truro Cemetery (also called Truro Presbyterian).
+Taylor Cemetery is located within a fenced section in the northwest corner of the cemetery.
+Although the cemetery had been officially established in 1833, many of the grave marker precede that date with at least eight from 1823 and some as far back as 1811.
+At least three veterans were buried in the Taylor Cemetery section, one from the Revolutionary War and two from the War of 1812.
+There were twenty-five concrete tombstones inscribed with ‘unknown’ that were likely unmarked graves or illegible stones when the cemetery was moved.

 Taylor Cemetery is located in Madison-Truro Cemetery near the intersection of Noe-Bixby and Chatterton Roads; Franklin County.